Health Access Taylor-Massey

 We offer a wide range of walk-in, by-appointment and by-referral health, community and social services.
 Different services are offered during different days and hours.
 Services and hours are subject to change.

 Please see the calendar below for the most up-to-date hours.
-Click on the service to learn more.
+Hover over the calendar to scroll down and see additional dates and times.
+Click on the service you are interested in to learn more.

 We offer the following on-site services by appointment.
 Please call 647-251-8195 if you have questions.

-- Family doctors who provide short-term follow-up care and prescriptions when needed (limited walk-ins available; please call 647-251-8195 for availability)
+- Family doctors who provide short-term follow-up care and prescriptions when needed (limited same-day urgent appointments, please call 647-251-8195 for availability)

 - Family doctors can also provide: